nmshd/documentation/_docs_integrate/new-versions.md

 ## Removal of the `mustBeAccepted` property of the RequestItemGroup

-A [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) still provide a way of grouping the [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems) contained in its `items` property in the UI.
+A [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) still provides a way of grouping the [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems) contained in its `items` property in the UI.
 However, **the `mustBeAccepted` property of the RequestItemGroup has now been removed**, as it had easily misunderstood interactions with the `mustBeAccepted` property of the RequestItems.
 More precisely, a certain, complicated dependency of the acceptance of the RequestItems contained in its `items` property could be described via the `mustBeAccepted` property of the RequestItemGroup:

 - If the value of the `mustBeAccepted` property of the RequestItemGroup was set to `"true"`, all RequestItems contained within its `items` property whose value of their respective `mustBeAccepted` property is `"true"` could be accepted if the entire Request is accepted.
 Included RequestItems whose value of their respective `mustBeAccepted` property is `"false"` could still be rejected.
 - If the value of the `mustBeAccepted` property of the RequestItemGroup was set to `"false"`, all RequestItems contained in its `items` property could be rejected if the entire Request is accepted.
 However, if any RequestItem contained was to be accepted, all RequestItems whose `mustBeAccepted` property is `"true"` could also be accepted when the Request is accepted.
 In this respect, there was a dependency between the individual RequestItems.